 Hon.
 Nabii Nabwera (Lugari, ODM): Thank you, Hon.
 Deputy Speaker.
-I and the Members who have stood here today, would like to send messages of condolences to our fellow Kenyan.
+The Hon.
+Members and I would like to send messages of condolences to our fellow Kenyan.
 We are here as Members today because those who came before us had humane feelings about each other.
-On behalf of the people of Lugari Constituency and my own behalf, I, therefore, stand here in sympathy for the family of our departed colleague.
+On behalf of the people of Lugari Constituency and my own behalf, I stand here in sympathy for the family of our departed colleague.